npikall/rubber-article/src/styles.typ

   /// Set if document should be justified.
   /// -> bool
   justify: true,
-  /// Add an appendix to the document.
-  /// -> content
-  appendix: none,
-  /// Set the appendix numbering style.
-  /// -> none | str | function
-  appendix-numbering: "A.1",
-  /// Add a bibliography to the document.
-  /// -> content
-  bibliography: none,
-  /// Set the title of the bibliography.
-  /// -> str | content
-  bib-title: "Bibliography",
   /// Set the width of the figure captions.
   /// -> relative
   fig-caption-width: 75%,